chromice/ae/README.md

 // Now you can log a message and dump a variable ae::log("Here's a dump of $_SERVER:", $_SERVER);

-// All errors, notices will be logged too trigger_error("Everything goes according to the plan.", E_USER_NOTICE);
+// Trigger an error artificially. trigger_error("Everything goes according to the plan.", E_USER_ERROR);
 ```

 In the context of a web site or application, æ appends the log to the output only if the client IP address is in the white list, which by default contains only 127.0.0.1, a.k.a. localhost.